 The second is at 30 Harrison St that cleverly uses the JUTIS frosted cabinet door from Ikea.

-Retracing our treads back onto the Experimental Farm Pathway before exiting towards Sherman Drive.
-This brings us to a swap box at the corner of Sherman Drive and Navaho Drive.
-What makes this one special is the surrounding landscaping with a dedicated path leading up from the intersection to the box.
+Our tour heads over to and along the Experimental Farm Pathway before exiting towards Sherman Drive.
+This swap box at the corner of Sherman and Navaho Drive has a little path leading up from the intersection.

 Once again back onto The Experimental Farm Pathway before detouring onto this box painted all white on Kingston Avenue!